kimberly-shoemaker-pearce/ai-ready-documentation-framework/HelpDesk_Level5_WorkInstructions.md

-# Level 5 Work Instructions – Help Desk Ticket Assignment
+# Level 5 Work Instructions – Assigning a Help Desk Ticket

-*Placeholder:* This document will describe the Level 5 work instructions for Help Desk Ticket Assignment as part of the AI-Ready Process Documentation Framework.
+*Placeholder:* This document will describe the Level 5 work instructions for assigning a help desk ticket as part of the AI-Ready Process Documentation Framework.

 ---
 ## Overview